US urges Canada to use federal powers to end bridge blockade

 The blockade is happening at a bad time for the U.S. auto industry.
 Supplies of new vehicles already are low across the nation because of the global shortage of computer chips, which has forced automakers to temporarily close factories.

-“This is the last thing any automaker needs, any manufacturer needs, because parts are so scarce,” industry analyst David Whiston said.
+“The disruptions we are seeing at the U.S.-Canada border — at the Detroit-Windsor Ambassador Bridge and at other crossings — are adding to the significant supply chain strains on manufacturers and other businesses in the United States,” the U.S. Chamber of Commerce, National Association of Manufacturers and Business Roundtable said in a joint statement.

+“We respectfully urge the Canadian government to act swiftly to address the disruption to the flow of trade and its impact on manufacturers and other businesses on both sides of the border.”

-Krisher and Mike Householder contributed from Detroit.
-AP writers Aamer Madhani, Ben Fox, Amanda Seitz contributed from Washington.
+Krisher and Associated Press Writer Mike Householder contributed from Detroit.
+AP writers Aamer Madhani, Ben Fox and Amanda Seitz contributed from Washington.

 Caption